luxorishere/pythontheory/pythonroadmap.md

 - **Task**: Build a predictive model to predict the housing prices based on the given features.
 - **Algorithms**: Use regression algorithms like linear regression or decision trees to make predictions.

-These types of projects requires Maths so learn maths related too it.
+These types of projects requires Maths so learn maths related thing too.
 We also gonna cover what maths u should study.

 These are just beginners projects that teach u basics of DS.